DistributedProofreaders/ppcomp/doc/css-transform.rst

   span.sidenote { _graft: parent prev-sib prev-sib; }

-For every element, comp_pp will find the parent, then its previous sibling, then its previous sibling.
+For every element, ppcomp will find the parent, then its previous sibling, then its previous sibling.
 It will detach the element and attach it to this new element.